 6. Atmosphere: Take the chance to soak up the general atmosphere.
 Ask yourself: does it feel right?
 Can you imagine yourself studying here?
 Do the staff and the students seem friendly and happy?
 Trust your instincts – if you like the general vibe and atmosphere, chances are, you’re going to feel at home.

-If you’re thinking of part-time study in Dublin, why not call into one of the Open Evenings we are running at National College of Ireland?
-Our next Open Evening will be on Wednesday 12th June from 5pm - 7pm!
+If you’re thinking of part-time study in Dublin, why not call into one of the Open Evenings are running at National College of Ireland?
+Our next Open Evening will be on Wednesday 14th August from 5pm - 7pm!